 - Sample Mediation Statement in a Nursing Home Case (example of mediation statement in nursing home lawsuit that reached a settlement)

-- Plaintiff's Expert Report (expert report used by our nursing home lawyers in a lawsuit against this company)
+- Plaintiff's Expert Report (expert report used by our nursing home lawyers in a lawsuit against this nursing home)

 - Expert Report (sample certificate of merit and expert report defending Manor Care in a nursing home case)

-- Get some thoughts from their own employees about the care this company provides
+- Get some thoughts from their employees about the care this company provides

 - Reviews for the Rossville ManorCare facility in Baltimore which is one of the nursing homes we sued in the sample lawsuit above.
 (You have to take all on-line reviews with a grain of salt for both positive and negative reviews.
 But they are still worth reading.)